About the exhibition

 Find out more about the 1967 Referendum on our Collaborating for Indigenous Rights website

-From Little Things Big Things Grow includes a 'Have Your Say' interactive.
-Visitors can share their stories of discrimination or comments about what they have seen in the exhibition.
+From Little Things Big Things Grow included a 'Have Your Say' interactive where visitors shared their stories of discrimination or comments about what they have seen in the exhibition.